 Will this Small Business Saturday top last year’s record awareness, participation?

-DENVER, Colo., Nov.
+SANTA FE, N.M., Nov.
 24, 2017—Will tomorrow’s march on Main Street be bigger than last year’s?
-The representative association for Colorado’s small-business owners is hoping so.
+The representative association for New Mexico’s small-business owners is hoping so.

 Started in 2010 by American Express as a spur out of the recession, this will be the 8th Small Business Saturday, and while awareness of the special day has beat each previous year’s percentage, total spending at Main Street shops dipped to $15.4 billion in 2016, down from the record $16.2 billion set in 2015.